tjmehta/keypather/README.md

 * @param {any} obj - context to read keypath from
 * @param {string} keypath - bracket and/or dot notation keypath string to delete from obj
 * @param {?object} opts - optional, defaults to { force: true }
-*   opts.force - force specifies whether non-existant keypaths should be ignored, defaults to true
+*   opts.force - whether non-existant keys in keypath should be created, defaults to true.
+*     if false, `del` will error when reading a key on a non-existant keypath.
-* @returns {boolean} true for all cases except when the property is non-configurable, false in non-strict mode
+* @returns {boolean} true except when the property is non-configurable or in non-strict mode

 ```js
 const del = require('keypather/del');

 const obj = {
   foo: {
     bar: {